 - Yao C, Cheng Y, Zhu Q, et al. Clinical evidence for the effects of manual therapy on cancer pain: a systematic review and meta-analysis.
 Evidence-Based Complementary and Alternative Medicine.
 2021;2021;6678184.

 - Zainal NZ, Booth S, Huppert FA.
 The efficacy of mindfulness-based stress reduction on mental health of breast cancer patients: a meta-analysis.
 Psychooncology.
 2013;22(7):1457–1465.

-- Zia FZ, Olaku O, Bao T, et al. The National Cancer Institute’s Conference on Acupuncture for Symptom Management in Oncology: Sate of the Science, Evidence, and Research Gaps.
-J Natl Cancer Inst Monogr.
+- Zia FZ, Olaku O, Bao T, et al. The National Cancer Institute’s conference on acupuncture for symptom management in oncology: state of the science, evidence, and research gaps.
+Journal of the National Cancer Institute.
+Monographs.
 2017;(52).

 NCCIH Clinical Digest is a service of the National Center for Complementary and Integrative Health, NIH, DHHS.
 NCCIH Clinical Digest, a monthly e-newsletter, offers evidence-based information on complementary health approaches, including scientific literature searches, summaries of NCCIH-funded research, fact sheets for patients, and more.

 The National Center for Complementary and Integrative Health is dedicated to exploring complementary health products and practices in the context of rigorous science, training complementary health researchers, and disseminating authoritative information to the public and professionals.
 For additional information, call NCCIH’s Clearinghouse toll-free at 1-888-644-6226, or visit the NCCIH website at nccih.nih.gov.
 NCCIH is 1 of 27 institutes and centers at the National Institutes of Health, the Federal focal point for medical research in the United States.